For three years, we kept this little beauty in a shady, protected area of our test field. Three wasted years.

 Article with species details.

 This will be one of the few, small tropical bamboos.
 Ours is about 4' tall and may eventually reach 10' in S.Florida.
 More likely 6'-7' tall at maturity.
 This bamboo will be perfect in containers as a patio bamboo, it will fit in small gardens, and it will work well along pathways or in the foreground of larger gardens.
+Full sun to part shade.
 Availability will be summer of 2020 as we've been panic-propagating since late 2019.
+2022 UPDATE: Now available for sale, very limited stock.